What to know if you’re thinking about importing a classic Land Rover Defender

 IMPORTING GUIDE CONTINUE:

 As the last Defenders rolled off the line at the Solihull factory in the UK, an emptiness was left in the market.
 North American (NAS) spec 90’s and 110’s were well beyond my price range, with most of them restored to museum quality, making them impractical to use for anything other than going to Whole Foods or the Yacht Club.
-Yes, I’m poking fun at people who spend $150k for an “off-road” vehicle that will never see dirt.
+Yes, I’m poking fun at people who spend over $150k for an “off-road” vehicle that will never see dirt.

 Before you continue reading, please read this article first.